Modern Malaysian highway at sunset

 The right vehicle

-For Kuala Lumpur, a compact car is sufficient.
-For Borneo or the Cameron Highlands, prioritize an SUV with good engine torque.
+For Kuala Lumpur, a compact car is plenty.
+For Borneo or the Cameron Highlands, go for an SUV with plenty of torque.

 2